GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 1. The model has been deployed to an endpoint and can serve requests.
 2. Show that the Endpoint has scaled to more than 1 instance under load.
-3. No code change is needed for this challenge.
+3. No code was modified.

 ### Tips